KevinWyss/project_KW/README.md

    3.4) Calculation of the area (A)

    The area (A) to be calculated is the area between the water-level (h) and the profile curve.
-This calculation happens for the area between each profile point like this:
+This integration calculation happens for the area between each profile point like this:

     A [m^2] = 0.5 * (x2 - x1) * (WD1 + WD2)